Live it Up Super Greens Supplement Salmonella Outbreak [Update]

 Live it Up Super Greens Supplement Salmonella Outbreak

-Health officials are using whole genome sequencing to identify cases included in this outbreak.
+Health officials are used whole genome sequencing to identify cases included in this outbreak.
 This testing identifies the genetic “fingerprint” of the Salmonella bacteria cultured from each sick patient.
 Matching fingerprints indicate that patients were exposed to the same source of contamination.

 Salmonella Symptoms